OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-32.md

 ## Ezekiel 32:23

-Their graves are in the depths of the pit, and her army lies around her grave.
-All who had spread terror in the land of the living are slain, fallen by the sword.
+Their graves are deep within the pit, and her army lies around her grave.
+All who had spread terror in the land of the living have been slain, fallen by the sword.

 ## Ezekiel 32:24

 “Elam is there, with all her hordes around her grave.
 All of them are slain, fallen by the sword.
-All who had spread terror in the land of the living went down uncircumcised to the earth below.
+All who had spread terror in the land of the living descended uncircumcised to the earth below.
 They bear their shame with those who go down to the pit.

 ## Ezekiel 32:25